vladsetup/aux-addon/README.md

-# This is experimental.
+# AUX Turtle

-Modified version of aux that shares scan data through LFT chat on the turtle wow server.
+* Shares some price data through the LFT chat when scanning items, use **aux sharing** to disable sending and receiving data.
-Whenever your addon updates a daily tooltip it will share price data that others can pick up.
+* Accurate auction durations for Turtle WoW.
-You can turn of data sharing (both sending and receiving it) with **/aux sharing**
+* Autocompletion for custom Turtle WoW items.

 # aux - WoW 1.12 AddOn